Generalized Eshelby's inclusion and inhomogeneity problems for transient heat transfer: Formulation

-Eq. (\ref{eq:super_disturb}) requires time integral to derive Eshelby's tensor.
+Eq. (\ref{eq:super_disturb}) requires time integral to derive the time Eshelby's tensor.
 The spatial variation of eigen-fields is regarded as a polynomial, and we assume that between two adjacent time stations, i.e., $t_f, t_{f-1}$, the time-dependent quantities are constant.
-For instance, polynomial-form eigen-fields in Eq. (\ref{eq:poly_eigen}) can be written as,
+For instance, polynomial-form eigen-fields in Eq. (\ref{eq:poly_eigen}) can be written as \cite{Wu_IJSS_2025},

 where the Heaviside function $H\left[ (t - t_{f-1} ) (t_f - t)\right]$ indicates step-wise time-dependent eigen-fields with nonzero between $(t_{f-1},t_f)$; $N_f$ is the number of time steps; superscripts $f0*, f1*$ and $f2*$ represent uniform, linear, and quadratic coefficients within the time window $[t_{f-1}, t_f]$.
 The assumption on constant quantities over a step can be extended to more complicated shape functions, such as linear, quadratic polynomials.
-However, an example in Section 5 of the spherical inhomogeneity shows that it is acceptable for the assumption of constant shape function.
+For instance, although Eq. (\ref{eq:3D_time}), Eq. (\ref{eq:stokes_time}), and Eqs. (\ref{eq:sphere_time_uni}-\ref{eq:sphere_time_qua}) does not consider time varying quantities, the time integrals (multiplying by linear and quadratic time variables) can be conducted similarly.
 Subsequently, the disturbed temperature and heat flux can be written as,